container-lisp/s2i-lisp/README.md

     If this is used, :$APP_EVAL and $APP_SYSTEM_NAME will not be used for quickloading and building the app.
 Instead, the script specified needs to take care of setting up and quickloading the application but thus gives more control over the build process.
+Note that this variable should point to a relative path, which will be within the quicklisp project defined by APP_SYSTEM_NAME, e.g. ".s2i/build.lisp".

 * **APP_MEM**